bastienleonard/pysfml-cython/doc/sphinx/source/index.rst

 Welcome to pySFML 2 - Cython's documentation!
 =============================================

-A new Python binding for SFML 2, made with `Cython
+A new Python 2/3 binding for SFML 2, made with `Cython
 <http://cython.org>`_.
-Many features of SFML are currently available,
+Most features of SFML are currently available,
 but this is still a work in progress.
 Feel free to report any issue you encounter.